 In attention one renounces one’s ego in order to receive the world without the interference of one’s limited and consumptive perspective.
 This posture of self-emptying, a stripping away of the “I” (dépouillement)—ultimately for Weil an imitatio Christi in its kenosis—allows for an impersonal but intersubjective ethics.
-Indeed, if the primary orientation of attention is toward a mysterious and unknown God (often experienced as a desire for the Good), the secondary disposition is toward another person, especially toward those going through affliction.
+Indeed, if the primary orientation of attention is toward a mysterious and unknown God (often experienced as a desire for the Good), the secondary disposition is toward another person or persons, especially toward those going through affliction.

 The soul empties itself [se vide] of all its own contents in order to receive into itself the being it is looking at, just as he is, in all his truth.
 Only he who is capable of attention can do this.
 (WFG 65)